 The Bible tells us to ask and we will receive (Matt.
 7:7).
 If we don’t ask, then we will be operating on our own strength and that will always fail us.

 Take the time to pray and surrender this battle to the Lord.
 He will give you the knowledge you need to take every thought captive.

 3. Get in Tune with Your Thoughts

 Bringing every thought captive can only happen if you are in tune with your thoughts.
-When I first started tuning into my thoughts, I could believe how many thoughts I had every day.
+When I first started tuning into my thoughts, I couldn’t believe how many thoughts I had every day.